-- 6.4 The overall net service-controlled expenditure of the Health Protection Team for 2023/24 was £365,514 and an income of £21,540 was generated.
-The estimated service controlled budget for 2024/25 is £375,647 with an estimated income of £20,000. - 6.5 The authority remains committed to providing funds for laboratory analysis, equipment, information resources, and the training of officers to enable effective food and health and safety regulation. - 6.6 Section 19(1) of the Health and Safety at Work etc. Act 1974 provides that any local authority, which is an enforcing authority under the Act, must appoint officers who have suitable qualifications for their duties.
+- 6.3 The full time equivalent (FTE) breakdown for food, health and safety, and registration/licensing work, including the managerial element, allocated and occupied for 2025/26 is as below. - Food hygiene allocated 4 - Food hygiene occupied 4 - Health and safety and registration/licensing work allocated 0.8 - Health and safety and registration/licensing work occupied 0.8 - 6.4 The overall net service-controlled expenditure of the Health Protection Team for 2024/25 was £391,270 with an income of £21,655 being generated.
+The estimated service controlled net budget for 2025/26 is £383,010 containing an estimated income of £22,360. - 6.5 The authority remains committed to providing funds for laboratory analysis, equipment, information resources, and the training of officers to enable effective food and health and safety regulation. - 6.6 Section 19(1) of the Health and Safety at Work etc. Act 1974 provides that any local authority, which is an enforcing authority under the Act, must appoint officers who have suitable qualifications for their duties.
 Likewise, the FSA Framework Agreement and Food Law Code of Practice define the competencies, experience and qualifications needed for officers to be authorised to undertake food hygiene enforcement work. - 6.7 The Council is committed to ensuring that officers undertaking the above responsibilities have the required qualifications, skills, experience, and competencies commensurate with their work requirements.
 Competence will be assessed on an on-going basis.
 Officers will receive on-going annual training (both external and internal) to ensure consistent interpretation of legislation, codes of practice and national guidance.
 In addition, their work will be monitored by a combination of accompanied inspections, file monitoring and other case reviews by the Principal EHO. - 6.8 The Council ensures that all officers authorised to carry out food hygiene and health and safety regulatory work receive structured on-going training, which is managed, assessed and recorded.
 The training received includes new legislation, policies, procedures and practices, and relevant technological developments.
 The aim is to provide a minimum ongoing training of at least 20 hours per year based on the principles of continuing professional development (CPD).
 Registered Environmental Health Practitioners of the Chartered Institute of Environmental Health are obliged to undertake at least 20 hours CPD per year, with Chartered Environmental Health Practitioners 30 hours CPD per year.
-Officer training needs may be delivered by both external courses and in-house training and are identified through team meetings and annual performance appraisals. - 6.9 Health Protection Team officers have a range of competencies as reflected in Table 7 overleaf.
+Officer training needs may be delivered by both external courses and in-house training and are identified through team meetings and annual performance appraisals. - 6.9 Health Protection Team officers have a range of competencies as reflected in Table 5 overleaf.

-Table 7 - Matrix of Health Protection Team officer competencies 2024/25 as of 30 th April 2024 Officer Competency Principal EHO Senior EHO Senior EHO Senior EHO Health Protection Officer Prosecution Experience Yes Yes Yes Limited No Food Safety Act 1990 (as amended) & Food Safety and Hygiene (England) Regulations 2013 - full authorisation Yes Yes Yes Yes Restricted Hazard analysis and critical control points (HACCP) Yes Yes Yes Yes Yes Imported and Exported Foods Yes Yes Yes Yes No Health & Safety at Work etc Act 1974 - full authorisation Yes Yes Yes Yes No Public Health (Control of Disease) Act 1984 (as amended) and Health Protection (Local Authority Powers) Regulations 2010 Yes Yes Yes Yes Yes
+Table 5 - Matrix of Health Protection Team officer competencies as of 1 st April 2025 Officer Competency Principal EHO Senior EHO Senior EHO Senior EHO Health Protection Officer Prosecution Experience Yes Yes Yes Limited No Food Safety Act 1990 (as amended) & Food Safety and Hygiene (England) Regulations 2013 - full authorisation Yes Yes Yes Yes Restricted Hazard analysis and critical control points (HACCP) Yes Yes Yes Yes Yes Imported and Exported Foods Yes Yes Yes Yes No Health & Safety at Work etc Act 1974 - full authorisation Yes Yes Yes Yes No Public Health (Control of Disease) Act 1984 (as amended) and Health Protection (Local Authority Powers) Regulations 2010 Yes Yes Yes Yes Yes